 Each SIG provides information on worldwide practice regarding the theme of the SIG, gives a view of practice in Japan on the theme of the SIG, provides professional development in the conferences and events it sponsors and through the publications it distributes to members, and provides professional opportunities such as presenting at the conferences/events and publishing in the SIG’s publications.
 A JALT member can join as many SIGs as he or she wants.
 The fee for membership in each SIG is 2,000 yen.
 To join a SIG, please see the JALT SIG website, or when you are at the conference, please visit the table of the SIG or SIGs you are interested in.
 You can also join a SIG at the conference Registration Table.

-We contact a bento (box lunch) company to provide standard and vegetarian bentos at the conference.
+Often, we contact a bento (box lunch) company to provide standard and vegetarian bentos at the conference.
 You can reserve your bento during the registration process online.
 Read more about the bento and other lunch options (if available) on our PanSIG conference lunch page.

 In addition to the PanSIG conference, some of JALT's SIGs hold their own conferences.
 One of the largest of these is the JALT CALL SIG Conference, usually held in early June.
 JALT's chapters put on events regularly.
 While many of these are workshops or presentations by one or two speakers, some chapters hold mini-conferences.
 Please see the JALT calendar for details.